 JOB: Job Orientation – Better fit

-The project is co-funded by the European Union as part of the Erasmus+ programme and will be carried out by a total of five project partners from four different countries until the end of January 2026.
+JOB aims to prevent (training) dropouts by improving the match between applicants’ career interests and the actual requirements of training or workplaces.
+The project was co-funded by the European Union as part of the Erasmus+ programme and carried out by a total of five project partners from four different countries until the end of January 2026.

 What is it all about?